 In addition to our direct commercial activities and with a focus mainly on promoting literature, literacy and education, we actively support numerous organisations worldwide including schools, universities, libraries and other good causes and charities.
 We also encourage the spare time involvement of staff worldwide in supporting good causes and in the promotion of literature, literacy and education.
 These voluntary activities by employees are often directly or indirectly assisted by the business and by Bloomsbury colleagues.
 The following examples illustrate the range of Bloomsbury’s support and support by its employees for good causes worldwide:

-- Our US office has provided sponsorship to a number of non-profit groups involved in the promotion of literacy, human rights and the freedom of expression, including PEN America, The Center for Fiction, the National Coalition Against Censorship, and Literacy Partners.
+- Our US office has also provided sponsorship to a number of non-profit groups involved in the promotion of literacy, human rights and the freedom of expression, including PEN America, The Center for Fiction, the National Coalition Against Censorship, and Literacy Partners

 - Bloomsbury’s Chief Executive is President of Book Aid International that gifts approximately 500,000 books a year to libraries in Africa.

-- Jonathan Glasspool, one of Bloomsbury’s Executive Directors, is Senior Independent Governor at Bath Spa University, as well as Chair of Federation of British Arts.
+- Jonathan Glasspool, one of Bloomsbury’s Executive Directors, is Senior Independent Governor at Bath Spa University, as well as Chair of Federation of British Artists.
 Both organisations have a substantial education remit in the creative arts.